alper/nix-shorts/posts/develop-and-build-with-flakes.md

 /nix/store/fm4frncax8sd0pcs5sq4yc2mnkz3r6li-clang-wrapper-14.0.6/bin/clang
 ```

 There's also a shell hook there for demonstration purchases that prints "Shell!" when we enter the shell.
-Read the

 You can also directly run a command in the given shell like this: `nix develop --command clang`